cetincakiroglu/MyNotes-App/README.md

 - Users can signup or login with mail.
 - Users can take notes with advanced editor, voice notes, create task lists, set events and sync with Google Calendar.
 - **This project is a result of 2 weeks personal sprint period.
 Some features are not supported cross browser yet.
 I recommend using Google Chrome to test demo.**
+- MyNotes is a final personal project of **Social Hackers Academy Front End Development Course**

 ### Technologies & Tools Used
 - JavaScript